 - Overall health

 What remains unanswered?

-- The manufacturer didn't provide any suitable data about health-related quality of life.
+- The manufacturer didn't provide any usable data about health-related quality of life.

-This information summarizes the main results of a review produced by the Institute for Quality and Efficiency in Health Care (IQWiG, Germany).
-The review was commissioned by the German Federal Joint Committee (G-BA) as part of the “early benefit assessment of medications.”
+This information summarizes the main results of reviews produced by the Institute for Quality and Efficiency in Health Care (IQWiG, Germany).
+The reviews were commissioned by the German Federal Joint Committee (G-BA) as part of the “early benefit assessment of medications.”
 On the basis of this review and the hearings received, the G-BA passed a resolution on the added benefit of the fixed-dose combination insulin glargine / lixisenatide (Suliqua).